 Critical Differences Between Profit vs. Income

 Here are the key differences between profit vs income –

 - Profit is realized after reducing the expenses from the revenue, and the net income is further realized after reducing other expenses like preference shares and dividends.

 - Profits are being calculated at various points in time by companies to know their financial strength and the areas they are lacking.
-But it is the income through which company can make the final decision whether the income should be put back into the business or not.
+But it is the income through which the company can make the final decision whether the income should be put back into the business or not.

 - Profit is an indicator of how much cash flowCash FlowCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
 It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. exceeds the total costs.
 Income indicates how much money a firm can utilize.